-The DATA_READY bit (Bit 0) in the status register (Address 0x0B) is set when new valid data is available, and it is cleared when no new data is available.
+The DATA_READY bit (Bit 0) is set when new valid data is available, and it is cleared when no new data is available.

 The DATA_READY bit is not set while any of the data registers, Address 0x08 to Address 0x0A and Address 0x0E to Address 0x15, are being read.
 If DATA_READY = 0 prior to a register read and new data becomes available during the register read, DATA_READY remains at 0 until the read is complete and, only then, is set to 1.